PlentyOfShade/arb-bot-indev/README.md

 Warnings:

-- I get this after compiling:Warning:
+- I get this after compiling:
+  Warning:
   SPDX license identifier not provided in source file.
 Before publishing, consider adding a comment containing "SPDX-License-Identifier: <SPDX-License>" to each source file.
 Use "SPDX-License-Identifier: UNLICENSED" for non-open-source code.
 Please see https://spdx.org for more information.
   --> @uniswap/v2-periphery/contracts/interfaces/IUniswapV2Router01.sol
   Warning: SPDX license identifier not provided in source file.
 Before publishing, consider adding a comment containing "SPDX-License-Identifier: <SPDX-License>" to each source file.
 Use "SPDX-License-Identifier: UNLICENSED" for non-open-source code.
 Please see https://spdx.org for more information.
   --> @uniswap/v2-periphery/contracts/interfaces/IUniswapV2Router02.sol

+- I am still a little confused about what should be a devdependency or a dependency so if having future errors that could be a source.

 Errors: